AdobeDocs/app-builder/src/pages/resources/barcode-reader/barcode.md

 2. Package and deploy the Runtime action and its dependencies using a built-in webpack configuration.
 3. Start a local development environment and provide the action url e.g. `http://localhost:3233/api/v1/web/guest/my-barcode-app-0.0.1/barcode` for testing and debugging.

-Note that we'll cover how to do debug a Firefly app in another codelab.
+Note that we'll cover how to do debug a App Builder app in another codelab.

 Now if you add the value parameter to the url e.g. `?value=test`, the action should generate a barcode: